Monday, January 26, 2026

 Except when the State of Minnesota provides an avenue for that.

-Cue the "Minnesota Dream Act" that allows illegal aliens to apply for benefits like scholarships and in-state financial aid by "establishing residency."
+Cue the "Minnesota Dream Act," which allows illegal aliens to apply for benefits like scholarships and in-state financial aid by "establishing residency."
 This opens up many financial aid doors that would otherwise be closed and allows them to bypass the Free Application for Student Federal Aid (FAFSA) program that low-income American citizens use to apply for tuition assistance.
 Illegal aliens are prohibited from receiving federal financial aid, so Minnesota and other blue states like Maine rode to the rescue to fix that.

 I feel bad for DACA "kids."
 I think most people do, which is why we've accepted the "Dreamer" moniker (often used interchangeably with DACA) into our vernacular though it was coined when the Development, Relief, and Education for Alien Minors (DREAM) Act failed to pass in 2001.
 People feel so bad for these "kids" that politicians don't dare overturn President Obama's Executive Order establishing DACA.
 It would be political suicide.
 Even people who disagree with illegal immigration tend to soften when Dreamers are invoked.